nosilver4u/ewww-image-optimizer/readme.txt

 * If you would like to help translate this plugin in your language, [join the team](https://translate.wordpress.org/projects/wp-plugins/ewww-image-optimizer/)

 = 6.2.0 =
+* added: PHP-based WebP Conversion via GD/Imagick in free mode when exec() is disabled
+* added: enable -sharp_yuv option for WebP conversion with the EIO_WEBP_SHARP_YUV override
 * added: compatibility with S3 Uploads 3.x
-* added: enable -sharp_yuv option for WebP conversion with the EIO_WEBP_SHARP_YUV override
 * fixed: empty .webp images sometimes produced when cwebp encounters an error

 = 6.1.9 =